Zhongli Quan: Life

 There are two stories that depict how he became one of the immortals.
 In the first, it was in his continuous use of the immortal powers and his magical fan that eventually caused his descent into the shimmering cloud of the immortals.
 In the second, he was meditating near a wall of his hermitage when all of a sudden it collapsed.
 Behind the wall was a jade vessel that took him as an immortal to the shimmering cloud.

 In Taoism, he is known as "Zhengyang Zushi" (正陽祖師 (正阳祖师, Zhèngyáng Zǔshī)), literally "True-Yang Ancestor-Master".
 He is also called "Master of the Cloud-Chamber" (雲房先生 (云房先生, Yúnfáng Xiānshēng)) in accounts describing his encounter with Lü Dongbin before achieving immortality.

 Depiction

 Usually depicted with his chest and belly bare and holding a fan made of feathers or horse hair, Zhongli is often set apart from the other immortals in pictures by wisps of hair on his temples and a beard down to his navel.
 He is known for his pleasing disposition, and is often painted or drawn drinking wine.

+He is regularly venerated as the "patron of silversmiths".